pingcap/community/votes/0664-gozssky-as-migration-committer.md

-# A Vote for gozzsky as Migration Commiter
+# A Vote for gozzsky as Migration Committer

 ## Proposal